RuizhenMai/academic-blog/leetcode/search/index.md

 layout: post
 title: Search
 ---
-<span class = "newthought">This page</span> contains question about searchinterview quesions
+<span class = "newthought">This page</span> contains question about search, combination, permutation

 1. 17-Letter Combinations of a Phone Number
 2. 39-Combination Sum (video has a summary of permutation and combination)* unknown time Complexity